KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/11-fall-casting-out.md

 **Primary Structural Diagnosis:**
 The **Activation of Dualized Consciousness and the Fracturing of Coherence.**
-This archetype describes the pivotal transition within Embodied consciousness—from a state of permeable L₂/L₃ resonance (the "Permeable Garden") to a state of fractured separation.
+This archetype describes the pivotal transition within Embodied consciousness—from a state of permeable L₃ / L₂ resonance (the "Permeable Garden") to a state of fractured separation.
-This Sealing of the L₂/L₃ Membrane marks the genesis of L₂ (SS / SM: Anthra / Nousa) as a distinct, self-reflective field, severed from direct awareness of L₃ (DS / DM: Archeus / Noeüs) and identified with the IL (Khaonic) mirror.
+This Sealing of the L₃ / L₂ Membrane marks the genesis of L₂ (SS / SM: Anthra / Nousa) as a distinct, self-reflective field, severed from direct awareness of L₃ (DS / DM: Archeus / Noeüs) and identified with the inverse mirror-field rooted in Khaonic potential.

 **Core Glyphic Sequence:**
 `◎ → ⟜ → ⚖ → ☍`